Photo, Rosie Mansell

 Clayhidon is a small wildlife haven nestled in the Blackdown Hills Area of Outstanding Natural Beauty of East Devon.

-A very large and wild nature reserve.
+Our largest and perhaps our wildest nature reserve.
 River, wooded valley and upland moor - this reserve has it all.

 This nature reserve is one of Devon's top places for dragonfly and damselfly watching.
 Bring binoculars for an up close view of these wonderful insects.